bmeddeb/gitbench/docs/development/contributing.md

 ## Release Process

-The GitFleet release process is as follows:
+The gitbench release process is as follows:

 1. Version bumps follow [Semantic Versioning](https://semver.org/)
 2. Releases are tagged in Git with the version number (e.g., `v1.0.0`)